 We present results for symmetrical nominal 95% uniform confidence bands for g obtained from the shape-restricted estimator.
-We also present results on uniform confidence bands using the unconstrained estimator (that is, the returns to scale constraint was not imposed) and the infeasible constrained estimator in which the true set of binding constraints, S, is used in place of the estimated set $\hat{S}$ .
-We call this the oracle estimator.
+We also present results on uniform confidence bands using the unconstrained estimator (that is, the returns to scale constraint was not imposed), the infeasible constrained (or oracle) estimator in which the true set of binding constraints S is used in place of the estimated set \hat{S} , and the bias corrected estimator of Section 5.3 with m = 0.005.

-The results of the experiments are shown in Tables 1-2.
-Column 3 of the tables shows the empirical coverage probabilities of the uniform confidence bands.
-Column 4 shows the relative average widths of the various confidence bands.
+The results of the experiments are shown in Tables 1-3.
+Column 4 of the tables shows the empirical coverage probabilities of the uniform confidence bands.
+Column 5 shows the relative average widths of the various confidence bands.
 These are the ratios of the average widths of the bands to the average width of the band based on the unconstrained estimator.
 The relative width of the latter band is 1.0 by definition.
 The relative widths of the bands based on the constrained and oracle estimators are smaller (larger) than 1.0 according to whether the average widths of these bands are smaller (larger) than the average widths of the bands obtained from the unconstrained estimator.
-The results show that the empirical coverage probabilities of the bands obtained with all estimators are close to the nominal probability of 0.95.
-The confidence bands based on the constrained estimator are narrower than the bands based on the unconstrained estimator when the constraints are binding ( $\tau = 1$ ) and have almost the same width when the constraints are not binding ( $\tau = 0.5$ ).
+The results show that when $\tau = 1.0$ or $\tau = 0.5$, the empirical coverage probabilities of the bands obtained with all estimators are close to the nominal probability of 0.95.
+The confidence bands based on the constrained estimator are narrower than the bands based on the unconstrained estimator when the constraints are binding ($\tau = 1$) and have almost the same width when the constraints are not binding ($\tau = 0.5$).
 In this set of experiments, the constrained estimator performs as well as the oracle estimator.
+When $\tau = 1$, the relative width of the confidence band obtained from the bias-corrected estimator is larger than the relative widths of the bands obtained from the constrained and oracle estimators.
+As is explained in Section 5.3, this is because the bias-corrected estimator uses a set of possibly binding constraints $\hat{\hat{S}}n$ that is smaller than the set \hat{S}n used by the constrained estimator.
+Consequently, bias correction results in a higher probability that the constraints are not in the possibly binding set and not imposed in the second estimation step.
+Although the width of the confidence band obtained from the bias corrected estimator is closer to the width of the band obtained from the unconstrained estimator, the bias-corrected estimator satisfies the shape restrictions.
+The unconstrained estimator does not.